We sell at markets and events. Next: Crich Market Place, Sunday 27 June 12-4

 Please email email@example.com

-Standard available to order
+Standard available to pre-order for 28 June delivery.

-Organic available for pre-order
+Organic available for pre-order.

 Sylvagrow multipurpose peat free compost comes in 50 litre bags.